WildernessLabs/Meadow.Desktop.Samples/README.md

     <tr>
         <td>
             <img src="Design/meadow-linux-blinky.png"/><br/>
-            Using an RGB LED on a Raspberry Pi</br>
+            Using an RGB LED on a Raspberry Pi using Meadow.Linux</br>
             <a href="Source/Linux/Blinky/">Source Code</a>
         </td>
         <td>